mircomunch/cooker_meter/README.md

 Cooker Energy Meter
 ======

-An energy meter for cooking expirements analysis
+An energy meter for cooking experiments analysis

 ### About